UMN-EGGL/MNEc2to3/README.md

 - We know that each probe is not a 70mer.
 We are working with Affymetrix to get a more detailed idea of what each probe is.
 - We know that legacy SNPs are likely to be bad performers.
 Since we forced these probes to be on the chip, we should analyze them separately.
 - When did SNPs map to different chromosomes?
 We should identify these probes and mark them accordingly.
-- How many SNPs did we move from Chrun to an autosome?
+- How many SNPs did we move from ChrUn to an autosome?
 - How should we proceed with SNPs that are bad performers?

 ### Discussion